crate/crate/docs/appendices/release-notes/unreleased.rst

 - Fixed a performance regression introduced in 4.2 which caused queries with ``WHERE`` clause on aliased column on top of views or virtual tables to be slow.

+- Fixed an issue in ``HBA`` which caused entries with method ``cert`` affect other entries in the way that client certificate was optional for ``trust`` or ``password`` entries.
+Even though optional means connection is allowed if no certificate is provided, some clients, for example ``curl``, might use local certificate which is not trusted on the server.